History of Nintendo: Founding of Retro Studios

-In 1998, as Nintendo was developing its next home console, codenamed "Dolphin" at the time, the company worked with American game producer Jeff Spangenburg—who previously worked at Acclaim Entertainment, then-publisher of the Turok series—to found Retro Studios, a game development studio based in Austin, Texas.
+In 1998, as Nintendo was developing its next home console, codenamed "Dolphin" at the time, they worked with American game producer and former Acclaim Entertainment employee Jeff Spangenburg to found Retro Studios, a game development studio based in Austin, Texas.
 Spangenberg was fired from Acclaim earlier that year, and then secured a deal with Nintendo of America to develop for the Dolphin; Nintendo funded Retro's 40,000-square-foot studio.
 Within a few years, the studio had about 150 employees.